Loading...

 • The patient shows additional symptoms of blood poisoning, like rapid heartbeat and unconsciousness.

-Besides treatment with antibiotics and painkillers, home remedies and self-care practices also play an essential role in reducing symptoms of kidney infection.
-Following practices at home is considered beneficial for kidney infections.
+Home remedies and self-care practices also play an essential role in reducing symptoms of kidney infection.
+The following practices at home are beneficial for kidney infections.

-• Drink plenty of fluid to flush out bacteria from infections.
-Also, avoid coffee and alcohol until the kidney infection has cleared.
-It worsens the feeling of urinating.
+• Drink plenty of fluids to flush out bacteria from infections.
+Also, avoid coffee and alcohol during the kidney infection.
+Otherwise, they worsen the feeling of urinating.

 • Take sufficient rest for kidney infection disease.
 Even if the patient is normally healthy and strong, a kidney infection can be physically draining.
 It takes up to 2 weeks to fully recover and return to work.